w3c/webextensions/proposals/sidepanel-close-api.md

     // only closes tab-specific side panels.
     long? tabId;

-    // At least one of these must be provided, otherwise rejects with an error };
+    // At least one of these must be provided, otherwise rejects with an error.
+  };

   interface Functions {